siavooshpayandehazad/SoCDep2/README.txt

     - can we generate some file based on scheduling to feed in Noxim?

     - can we get TG specifications automatically from some benchmark alg??

+    - Generate multiple levels of priority levels for Non/Mid-critical tasks

+    - Add partitioning to AG